GordianDotNet/VSMonoDebugger/README.md

 # Known Issues

+- [ ] Powershell scripts under Windows currently not supported with VSMonoDebugger2022
+**Windows debugging not supported!**

 - [ ] Support prerequisite Microsoft.VisualStudio.Component.MonoDebugger without copying the dlls (Makes problems with Xamarin's debugger)
 **If you are using Xamarin and debugging fails, please disable VSMonoDebugger!**